-I am Funmilayo a UX Researcher that leverages Human-Centred Design (HCD) techniques to understand and address human problems, especially educational ones.
-My long-term goal is to improve educational services through research, technology, and design.
+I am Funmilayo, a UX Researcher that leverages Human-Centred Design (HCD) techniques to understand and address human & business needs.

 My tech journey began in May 2020 after Nigerian University lecturers went on strike.
 It was borne out of my preference for psychology: understanding human beings, their emotions, motivations and behaviours.
-Because of psychology’s low career prospects in Nigeria, I — somewhat regrettably — was unable to study it at university and opted for History instead.
-Regardless of my History background, I decided to make the switch.
+Because of psychology’s low career prospects in Nigeria, I was unable to study it at university and opted for History instead.
+Regardless of my History background, I decided to pivot.

-Ever since I have parsed through courses on Coursera, the Interaction Design Foundation and YouTube, read books on research and design, participated in tech learning programs such as Zuri and She Code Africa, joined tech communities and engaged in a few tech-for-good projects.
+Since then, I have parsed through courses on Coursera, the Interaction Design Foundation and YouTube, read books on research and design, participated in tech learning programs such as Zuri and She Code Africa, joined tech communities and I currently volunteer for DemocracyLab, an organisation that helps volunteers find tech-for-good projects.
 Having said this, I describe myself as a self-taught researcher.

 I currently have some knowledge of qualitative and quantitative techniques.
-With both, I have conducted semi-structured interviews, designed surveys, analysed data statistically and qualitatively, and created visualisations such as personas, customer journey maps, empathy maps, affinity diagrams, etc that have helped portray whichever problem I was trying to solve at the given time.
+However, I am primarily qualitative and aspire to become a mixed-methods researcher in the future.
+I have conducted semi-structured interviews, designed surveys, analysed data statistically and qualitatively, and created visualisations such as personas, customer journey maps, empathy maps, affinity diagrams, etc that have helped portray whichever problem I was trying to solve at the given time.

 If you want to see how I tackled those problems and demonstrated my skills throughout my journey, check these out: